 What is Chaos Engineering?

-Chaos Engineering is a proactive approach to building system resilience by deliberately introducing controlled disruptions.
+Chaos Engineering is the proactive approach of testing and strengthening resilience across applications and services by deliberately introducing controlled disruptions.
 These disruptions reveal weaknesses and behaviors under real-world conditions like high traffic, unexpected outages, or resource bottlenecks.

 How does Chaos Engineering work?